fistlabs/fist/docs/guides/using-cache.md

 There are many restrictions, but it is all to avoid many problems with incorrect caching.

 ##Also
 You should know that ```unit.identify``` used not only for generating cache keys.
-Call identity also used for during-request unit invocations mimorization.
-You can call your units with different arguments, and in this case you shout correcly provide this method.
+Identity also used for during-request unit invocations memorization.
+You can call your units with different arguments, and in this case you shout correctly provide this method.

 ##Totally
 Use cache!
 But be careful with generating keys.
 Use local cache for simple dependencies, e.g. some parsers, helpers.
-It is makes no sense to store its results in memcache or database.
+It is makes no sense to store its results in memcached or database.
 Use memcached for caching http-apis, returning static data, eg. news, articles.
-Do not use cache for dynamic apis like athorization or outgoing modifying requests.
+Do not use cache for dynamic apis like authentication or outgoing modifying requests.